minemeraj/arriving/Driving/README.txt

    	Roughly one can estimates the scale conversion 1m = 26px

    	So, a speed of 100px/frame is circa 100/26 m / (1000/28 s)=  2800/2600 m/s = 1.08 m/s

+   	************* NOTES  ON CUSTOM EDITORS

+   	Car proportions based on BMW 5 Series Sedan.

+	Truck proportions based on Iveco New Eurocargo Euro VI

+	Railroad car proportions based on Sgmns-w by Kockums Industrier, 1435 mm gauge, with a 40 X 8 X 8 feet container.